arjunprakash027/Fake-Heart-Sensor-Data-Using-Python-and-Kafka/README.md

 # Fake-Heart-Sensor-Data-Using-Python-and-Kafka
-# SETP 1: DOWNLOAD KAFKA
+# STEP 1: DOWNLOAD KAFKA

 # Download and Setup Kafka on Windows and Linux